AngeloGalav/image-processing-and-computer-vision/2023-02-27 - Solving correspondences, Lenses.md

 ### Rectification
 What people do in practice is to convert _epipolar geometry_ to _standard geometry_ (Rectification / Warping / __Homography__)
-- Warp the images as if they were acquired through a standard geometry (horizontal and collinear conjugate epipolar lines)
+- Warp the images as if they were acquired through a standard geometry (horizontal and collinear conjugate epipolar lines) (epipolar liners aligned and parallel)
 - Compute and _apply to both images_ a _transformation_ (i.e. homography) known as rectification.
 In this way, the transformation transforms the images as if the image planes were completely aligned.

+This is done so that the would look like if the image planes and the cameras' optical axes were perfectly aligned.
 ### Stereo Correspondence
 Given a point in one image (e.g. L) find that in the other image (R) which is the projection of the same 3D point.
 Such image points are called __corresponding points__.